PaloAltoNetworks/pan-threat-vault-python/doc/tvapi.rst

  ``--api-key`` *key*
   The ``x-api-key`` request header value used to authenticate API requests.
-This is the Threat Prevention API key available on the customer support portal under *Assets->API Key Management*.
+This is the *Threat Vault API* key available on the customer support portal under *Assets->API Key Management*.

  ``--threats``